AndrejBerezni/Flux/README.md

 - Authentication implemented.
 - UI created: home page, vehicle search results page, subscriptions page, gift cards page, contact page, several menus and modals (sign in, sign up, user menu, side nav...), user page(not fully completed - account, subscription, and gift cards sections are created so far).
 - Integrated Google Maps API for searching nearby locations.
-- Database populated with vehicles, locations, subscriptions, and gift cards related data.
+- Database populated with vehicles, locations, subscriptions, insurance, and gift cards related data.
 - Vehicle search implemented - users are able to search, filter, and sort vehicles on different locations and dates.
 - Subscriptions feature completed - users can subscribe to one of three subscription plans on subscriptions page.
 Users can cancel, renew, or change subscription, on user/subscriptions page.
 - Gift Cards feature completed - users can purchase gift cards and send them to designated email address, adding personalized message in the email.
 History of gift card purchases is displayed on user/giftcards page.
+- Contact support feature completed - users can submit the form that will send an email to our support address, and support ticket will be created in db.
+This is related to the upcoming project, which will be admin portal for this app.

 #### Currently working on:

-- Creating email template for contact form and handling sending it to our support email.
+- Working on renting vehicles, taking into consideration all other features (applying discount with subscription or gift card, charging insurance, vehicle availability, etc.)

 ## Table of Contents